PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 The `Vader` module will take in every sentence and assign a valence score from -1 (most negative) to 1 (most positive).
 We can classify sentences as `pos` (positive), `neu` (neutral) and `neg`(negative) or as a composite (`compound`) score (i.e., normalized, weighted composite score).
 For more details, see [vader-sentiment documentation](https://pypi.org/project/vader-sentiment/).

-To see both positive and negative scores together (positive = blue, negative = red, neutral = black).
+Here is a chart to see *both* positive and negative scores together (positive = blue, negative = red, neutral = black).

 ![sentiment2.png](./sentiment2.png)